docker/docs/docker-hub/onboard-business.md

       >
       > The NameID is your email address and is set as the default.
 For example, yourname@mycompany.com.
 We also support the optional name attribute.
 This attribute name must be lower-cased.
 The following is an example of this attribute in Okta.

-   6. Complete the fields in the **Configuration Settings** section and click **Save**.
+   6. Complete the fields in the **Configuration Settings** section and select **Save**.
 If you want to change your IdP, you must delete your existing provider and configure SSO with your new IdP.

    </div>
    <div id="azure-ad" class="tab-pane fade" markdown="1">